 - Locate your device(s) on a GPS-style map (or its last-known location before it was powered off).

 - Cause your device to make a loud sound.
 Your ringtone will play at full-volume, even if you have your phone set to Do Not Disturb!

 - Lock/erase your device.

 Whether your phone has been stolen, left at the grocery or just hidden between the couch cushions, I hope you can appreciate these tools’ usefulness.
-I recommend you try them out now to get familiar with them, as well as bookmark the site you use, so you can quickly return to it when needed.
+Try them out now to get familiar with them.
+And bookmark the site you use, so you can quickly return to it when needed.